w3c/csswg-drafts/explainer.md

   Also, using the overriding APIs, the page author can offer the user ways to filter out some the focusable elements if they are not relevant.
-  For example, if the user just wants to move focus to <code>&lt;input></code> elements, limiting spation navigation to only focusing these can be achieved using the APIs.
+  For example, if the user just wants to move focus to <code>&lt;input></code> elements, limiting spatial navigation to only focusing these can be achieved using the APIs.

 #### Moving focus just as authors intended